 I don’t think most first-century Jewish rabbis ever had the opportunity to imagine such a thing, much less decide how they felt about it.
+That’s not a category into which homosexual behavior typically fell back in the first century.
 But if Jesus had been incarnated into our world today, I think he may well have been okay with it…or at least, almost definitely not as bothered by it as some of his followers are.

 6. If so, why did he reassert the Genesis definition of marriage as being one man and one woman?

 Why do you use a passage in which Jesus is clearly talking about divorce to make a point about homosexuality?
 Context.

 7. When Jesus spoke against porneia what sins do you think he was forbidding?

 In light of his audience and the examples he specifically mentioned—namely, a man and a woman divorcing on grounds of porneia, women serving as pornai (prostitutes)—I think he was most likely addressing illicit forms of heterosexual sex.

 8. If some homosexual behavior is acceptable, how do you understand the sinful “exchange” Paul highlights in Romans 1?